 Campbell River Pedestrian Bridge Replacement

-Partner with the Semiahmoo First Nation to remove and replace the failing pedestrian bridge over the Campbell River.
+Partnering with the Semiahmoo First Nation to remove and replace the failing pedestrian bridge over the Campbell River.
 This bridge connects the Semiahmoo First Nation with the City of Surrey and City of White Rock.
 The new structure will be built to current flood protection standards and allow for 1 meter of sea level rise.
 It will also provide an alternate emergency access route.

 Mud Bay Foreshore Enhancements

-Partner with the City of Delta to design nature-based solutions based on the living dyke concept at two locations in Boundary Bay.
+Partnering with the City of Delta to design nature-based solutions based on the living dyke concept at two locations in Boundary Bay.
 This will mitigate river flooding and the loss of biodiversity.
 It will also help salt marsh habitats keep pace with rising sea levels.

 These projects are funded in part by the Government of Canada through the Disaster Mitigation and Adaptation Fund.